 You have access to a pool, restaurant, Starbucks and poolside bar in addition to standard amenities such as WiFi, flatscreen televisions and great views from your room.

-To make up for being a few minutes from the heart of Old Town, the hotel offers free shuttle service to Duval Street.
+To make up for being a few minutes from the heart of Old Town, the hotel offers free shuttle service to Duval Street so you can get to all Key West’s attractions easily.

 Best Luxury Hotel in Key West – Southernmost House Hotel